 Raising

-We believe in a middle-of-the-road approach to raising our puppies.
-Recognizing that these puppies will be sold as livestock guardians, we believe that early and continual exposure to livestock is vital.
-Puppies are therefore born and raised in the sheep barn.
-From the time they're born, they can hear, smell and see sheep.
-As they get older and begin venturing more, they are able to interact more and more with the sheep, eventually being allowed full access to them under the watchful eye of their mother and our other dogs.
+We believe in a middle-of-the-road approach to raising livestock guardian dog puppies.
+Recognizing that these puppies will be working as livestock guardians, we believe that early and continual exposure to livestock is absolutely vital.
+Puppies are therefore born and raised in the sheep and goat barn.
+From the time they're born, they can hear, smell and see livestock.
+As they get older and begin venturing more, they are able to interact more and more with the livestock, eventually being allowed full access to them under the watchful eye of their mother and our other dogs.
 In addition to sheep, pups are also exposed early on to free-range poultry, cattle and horses.

 As the pups grow, they are able to observe their adult pack members displaying appropriate behavior with the stock.
-The adults will quickly correct any overly rambunctious activity such as chasing or chewing the sheep.
+Their parents and mature pack members model ideal how to move quietly around the stock and how to alert to threats.

-While we strongly believe that continual exposure to stock is vital for proper bonding, socialization to humans is also important.
+While we strongly believe that continual exposure to stock is critical for proper bonding, socialization to humans is also important.
 At the very least, a dog should be able to be caught and handled for inspection, occasional restraint, and veterinary care.
 We have not found that even frequent handling while the dog is with the stock will interfere with the bonding process.
 Therefore, puppies are lightly handled from birth so that they will not fear humans.
+Young dogs are petted daily at chore time and spoken to kindly.
 However, they are never removed from the stock or brought into the yard or home.

 Training

-How to train depends to some extent on how you will be using your dog.
-If you want a full-time livestock guardian, we believe that the most important aspect of proper training is early, continual exposure to the stock they will be expected to guard.
+We believe that the most important aspect of proper training is early, continual exposure of the puppy to the stock he or she will be expected to guard.
 We begin this process before the puppies are even weaned by having them born and raised in the sheep barn.
-After weaning, puppies are moved to a pen with a few very gentle sheep.
-In fact, we keep a few "puppy trainer" sheep just for this purpose.
-These special ewes are non-aggressive toward dogs of all ages and are especially tolerant of puppy antics, neither running away nor butting the dogs.
+After weaning, puppies are kept in pen with a few gentle sheep and goats.
+These animals are non-aggressive toward dogs of all ages and are especially tolerant of puppy antics, neither running away nor butting the young dogs.

-When you get your new puppy home, we recommend you use the "pen within a pen" approach for introducing the puppy to your stock.
-Construct a small, escape-proof pen for the puppy within your stock pen.
-Not only will your puppy need to get used to your stock, but the stock will need to get used to your puppy as well.
-If your stock is already accustomed to a livestock guardian dog, this will take little effort, but if not, they will likely be fearful of or aggressive toward your new puppy.
+When you get your new puppy home, it will need to begin bonding to your own livestock.
+Not only this, but your stock will need to get used to your puppy as well.
+If your stock is already accustomed to a livestock guardian dog, this will take little effort, but if not they will likely be fearful of or aggressive toward your new puppy.

 It's been our experience that young puppies are not content to stay in their small pen very long and are eager to be closer to their stock and explore.
-Supervise these visits early on for the first few days, being very watchful that the stock is not aggressive toward the puppy.
-A couple very gentle ewes or bummer lambs are ideal for these first encounters.
+Supervise these visits for the first few days, being very watchful that the stock is not aggressive toward the puppy.
 Always provide a "safe zone" where the puppy can escape from any stock that get aggressive or pushy.
 A creep pen is ideal for this.
 Continue to expose your stock to the puppy as well.
 If you cannot pen your entire flock/herd near the puppy, rotate them through so that eventually all or most have had a chance to get used to your new dog.

 Even with proper breeding and upbringing, some puppies will make mistakes.
 We keep a close eye on our young dogs to quickly correct any undesirable behavior before it becomes a habit.
 Particularly during adolescence (6-18 months) some dogs can get overly rambunctious.
 Extra patience and supervision by the human owners are required during these months.
 A properly-timed, firm scolding is nearly always enough to stop a negative behavior before it becomes a habit.
 We have found that this, along with good breeding, adequate physical exercise and a stimulating environment, has proven to be very effective in preventing most of the chasing, chewing and wandering problems that are such common complaints among adolescent livestock guardian dog owners.
-As a last resort, it may be necessary to go back to the pen-with-in-a-pen at this time and only allow the dog access to the stock when it can be more closely supervised.
-However, this should never be looked upon as the default method for raising puppies prior to adolescence as it can interfere with bonding.
+Tools such as chain drags or dangle stick to prevent chasing, and yoke collars to prevent roaming, can be very useful in this stage.
+As a very last resort, it may be necessary to go back to the pen-with-in-a-pen at this time and only allow the dog access to the stock when it can be more closely supervised.
+However, this should never be looked upon as the default method for raising puppies prior to adolescence as it can interfere with bonding and lead to frustration and boredom which can escalate problems.

 Why Multiple Dogs?